Lightstreamer/Lightstreamer-example-StockList-client-flutter/README.md

             # The following adds the Lightstreamer plugin to your application.
             lightstreamer_flutter_client: ^1.0.0

 2. Install it.
-From the terminal: `Run flutter pub get` or from Android Studio/IntelliJ: Click Packages get in the action ribbon at the top of pubspec.yaml.
+From the terminal: run `flutter pub get`.
+From Android Studio/IntelliJ: Click Packages get in the action ribbon at the top of pubspec.yaml.
 From VS Code: Click Get Packages located in right side of the action ribbon at the top of pubspec.yaml.

 3. Import it.
 Add a corresponding import statement in the Dart code.

         import 'package:lightstreamer_flutter_client/lightstreamer_flutter_client.dart';